Core Clinical Experiences, Year 3

 Advancement from Foundations of Medicine year 2 to Core Clinical Experiences represents a critical transition in the educational program as students enter the hospital wards, ambulatory clinics and physician offices and serve as participating members of health care teams providing direct care to patients and their families.
 Under faculty guidance and supervision, core clinical students actively apply the principles of clinical medicine to patient care, acquire essential technical skills, and further develop personal and professional values to enable them to serve as caring, competent and compassionate physicians.

 The Core Clinical Experiences span 48 weeks of curriculum organized into three 16-week coordinated thematic sections.
 These sections are Care of Adults (Medicine and Neurology), Care of Families (Family Medicine and Community Health, Pediatrics and Psychiatry) and Perioperative and Maternal Care (Surgery and Obstetrics & Gynecology).
 This model allows for both discipline-specific and interdisciplinary training, modeling the future of patient care.
 Basic science section leaders will work with clerkship directors to integrate specific basic science skills and content into the clinical experiences.
 A longitudinal, developmentally appropriate, integrated interstitial curriculum binds together the pieces of this model throughout the CCE with curriculum threads and continued presence of learning communities mentors as teachers.
-Students have the opportunity to craft a self-directed learning experience that links 4 discrete 1-week periods of time to meet their individualized needs over the span of the CCE year.
+In addition to clinical rotations, students are required to select and complete 4 week-long Flexible Clinical Experiences, which they may design to meet their individualized needs over the span of the CCE year.

 For detailed descriptions of the CCE courses, click here.